CMMC for Higher Education

 What are the requirements?

 The DoD will specify the required CMMC level in their Requests for Information (RFIs) and Requests for Proposals (RFPs).
-Only those organizations who have been certified at the required level or above will be eligible to bid on those contracts.
+Only those organizations that have been CMMC certified at the required level or above will be eligible to bid on those contracts.

 When does CMMC go into effect?